-Paper 1: (60%) Poetry and Modern Prose (2hrs) Candidates write about a prepared novel, Of Mice and Men by John Steinbeck, as well as two poems from a prepared anthology.
+Paper 1: Poetry and Modern Prose 2hrs (60%):

+Candidates write about a prepared novel as well as two poems from a prepared anthology.
 They also complete one task on an unseen poem.

-Paper 2: (40%) Modern Drama and Literary Heritage Texts (1hr 30mins)
+Paper 2: Modern Drama and Literary Heritage Texts

+1hr 30mins (40%):

-Candidates write about a modern play, An Inspector Calls by J. B Priestley and one text from English literary heritage, Macbeth by William Shakespeare.
+Candidates write about a modern play and one text from the English literary heritage.
+The latter category covers works by Shakespeare, Austen, Dickens and other major writers.